erszcz/msc-thesis/dfly-multiboot.md

 though the exact release in which this will happen has not been decided yet.

-No special care was taken to ensure proper loading and functioning of\ loadable kernel modules (also know as `.ko` files - _kernel objects_).
+No special care was taken to ensure proper loading and functioning of\ loadable kernel modules (also known as `.ko` files - _kernel objects_).
 It is possible that the mechanism works transparently due to the changes already introduced to the kernel.
-This issue needs further attention and possibly development\ effort.
+This issue needs further attention and, possibly, development\ effort.

-Implementing the GRUB -- DragonFly BSD interoperability for x86-64, either according to the scenario described in one of the previous sections or by extending Multiboot and GRUB to allow for loading ELF64 kernels natively, is an open field for future work.
+Implementing the GRUB -- DragonFly BSD interoperability for x86-64 is an open field for future work.
+It can be done either according to the scenario described in\ one of\ the previous sections or by extending Multiboot and GRUB to allow for loading ELF64 kernels natively.

-The current implementation for x86 is only capable of loading the DragonFly BSD kernel from a UFS filesystem, but the hallmark feature of DragonFly BSD is the HAMMER filesystem.
+The current implementation for x86 is capable of loading the DragonFly BSD kernel only from a UFS filesystem, but the hallmark feature of DragonFly BSD is the HAMMER filesystem.
 Enabling GRUB to read HAMMER and boot from a HAMMER volume would be a major step forward.